uiowaSEP2024/002_ImagePro/backend/README.md

 # Getting Started
+Here are some steps to get started running the application locally:

 1. Make sure you have Python installed (preferably v3.10), which you can download from [here](https://www.python.org/downloads/)
 2. Before starting the application, make sure to create a virtual environment for the project:
    ```bash